Uni-Weirdo/Uni-Weirdo/README.md

 Hi, I’m @Uni-Weirdo - a bookworm, breathes music!
 CARAT 💎 I love data analysis!
 Also F1!!
-Learning - BCA, ALso huge interest in collaborating on based on my interests So, kindly reach me on princess.uni.1008@gmail.com BYEEEE
+Learning - BCA, Also huge interest in collaborating on based on my interests So, kindly reach me on princess.uni.1008@gmail.com BYEEEE